yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 >>>
 ```

-To make this change, you’ll need to modify the code so that the first
+To make this change, you'll need to modify the code so that the first
-line of data isn’t interpreted as a header line.
-Also, you’ll need to
+line of data isn't interpreted as a header line.
+Also, you'll need to
-make sure you don’t create dictionaries as there are no longer any
+make sure you don't create dictionaries as there are no longer any
 column names to use for keys.

 ### Exercise 3.7: Picking a different column delimitier

-Although CSV files are pretty common, it’s also possible that you
+Although CSV files are pretty common, it's also possible that you
 could encounter a file that uses a different column separator such as
 a tab or space.
 For example, the file `Data/portfolio.dat` looks like
 this: